-Nuclear power plants have operated along the Severn Estuary / Bristol Channel coast since Berkeley came on stream in 1960, followed by Oldbury in 1967 and Hinkley Point A in 1965.
-All of these have now been de-commissioned, but new and much bigger plants are now planned on two of these sites, which will have to be successfully accommodated environmentally, whilst at the same time making the most of the related local economic benefits on offer.
+Nuclear power plants have operated along the Severn Estuary / Bristol Channel coast since Berkeley came on stream in 1960, followed by Oldbury in 1967 and Hinkley Point A in 1965, and B in 1976 .All of these have now been de-commissioned, but a new and very much bigger plant is now under construction at Hinkley Point (See below).

 The £22.5 billion Hinkley Point C scheme (HPC), which was granted its Development Consent under the 2008 Planning Act NSIP system back in March 2013, has become a saga of international proportions.
 After many years of uncertainty, delay, and rising cost, the decision to go ahead was finally made in Autumn 2016.
 This new 3.2 GW plant, being built on the West Somerset coast near Bridgwater, by EDF Energy with financial partner China General Nuclear Power Corporation, is the UK's first new nuclear power plant in a generation.
-The scheme has been a severe test for the NSIP consents regime, with its significant up-front consultation requirements ; for the finances of EDF; for UK central government energy policy ; and, more recently, for Anglo Chinese international relations !
-It has also been a severe challenge to the host local planning authorities who have responded in an exceptionally pro-active manner both in terms of handling the development proposals themselves and in channelling and co-ordinating the related investment to secure an appropriate 'legacy' for the local area ( see 'significant recent projects', below).
+The scheme has been a severe test for the NSIP consents regime, with its significant upfront consultation requirements; for the finances of EDF; for UK central government energy policy; and, more recently, for Anglo Chinese international relations!
+It has also been a severe challenge to the host local planning authorities, especially Sedgemoor, who have have responded in an exceptionally pro-active manner both in terms of handling the development proposals themselves and in channelling and co-ordinating the related investment to secure an appropriate 'legacy 'for the local area (see 'significant recent projects', below).

-Due to a combination of issues, work on HPC has suffered from severe delays, but it has now been underway for a number of years.
-Thousands are now at work on site, on what is undoubtedly the largest single construction scheme ever in the South West and arguably the largest currently in the UK.
+Due to a combination of issues, work on HPC has suffered from severe delays and steeply rising cost (now almost double that of the original estimate).
+However, it has now been underway for 5 years (halfway through the planned construction period).
+The workforce on the site is around 5,000 and it is undoubtedly the largest single construction scheme ever in the South West and arguably the largest currently in the UK.
 Alongside this is National Grid's new 400,000 volt power line scheme to link the new plant to the main electricity grid near Avonmouth some 35 miles to the north, with 5 miles of the route underground as it passes across the Mendip Hills.
 This, like HPC, was granted consent under the NSIP regime.

-Meanwhile, a few miles upstream, on the English Severn Estuary coast , and in what is now South Gloucestershire, is Hitachi's Horizon Nuclear Power 2.7 GW Oldbury-on-Severn scheme.
-This proposed new power station, on a site adjacent to the now de-commissioned 1967 plant, had reached the preapplication stage under the NSIP planning regime by summer 2016.
-There are now doubts however about Hitachi's continuing commitment to this scheme.
+Meanwhile, a few miles upstream, on the English Severn Estuary coast, and in what is now South Gloucestershire, is Hitachi's Horizon Nuclear Power 2.7 GW Oldbury-on-Severn scheme.
+This proposed new power station, on a site adjacent to the now de-commissioned 1967 plant, had reached the pre-application stage under the NSIP planning regime by summer 2016.
+However, it has now been shelved, as has Hitachi's Horizon plant on Anglesey.